Our City Our Plan - Jefferson Lane

 • I recently noticed an approval for 1109 Gold Coast Highway on a 460 sqm lot which will have a new entry from Jefferson Lane, near Beach Palms.
 This development has 16 bedrooms and is higher than 5 stories and is in fact 8 stories.
 We were shocked to see this on a small lot and seems to not match up to your equation below ie 460/33 (old density RD6) = 13.93 bedrooms!
 Could you help me understand as we were also shocked about parking as 10 + 2 visitors hardly seems adequate for 3 & 4 bedroom units.
 Furthermore the proposed building extends right to the boundaries with little or no greenery.
 This is certainly not the way we would like to see the western side of Jefferson Lane develop as it removes the beachside community to replace with cars and concrete.

-DW asked almost 4 years ago
+DW asked over 4 years ago

 The Planning Act 2016 and the State Planning Policy require all Queensland councils to adopt performance-based planning schemes to allow for innovation and flexibility.